cliffordsnow/cliffordsnow.github.io/_posts/2015-04-20-LinuxfestNW.md

 surprised how much OSM does with three basic objects that contain each other, free-text key-value fields, and a single derivation step (from raw data to a map, or to a route, or to whatever else)."<br>

+Mark Bradley "That it is such a comprehensive map!
+Millions of people making a volunteer map of the whole world!"

 ### What do you tell people when they ask you why you map?
 Ian McEwen "Because I use it!
 OSM is my go-to map for seeing things anywhere in the